 Set up a flow that will be triggered if people have left a full shopping basket on the webshop.
 Send an email that shows the products that the customer has left in the basket.
 If the customer has not responded after a few days, you can resend the email and add a discount coupon.
 Remember to also use other retargeting options in your marketing mix such as Google Ads, Facebook Ads etc.

 For B2B companies, getting leads that can be converted to customers is crucial.
-That can be a difficult process; One thing is even getting leads to sign up on the website, the next is to convert them into customers.
+That can be a difficult process; One thing is even getting leads to sign up on the website, by ways of an online form.
+The next is to convert them into customers.

 Here is Marketing Automation a very valuable tool.
 Make a flow where the lead will get sent a number of emails, where it is explained how your product works, and where there are examples of how you, as a customer, get the best out of your product – and how the customer can use the product himself for his own customers.

 The clear advantage here is that you do not necessarily have to dedicate time making product presentations, and at the same time, it is easier for you to reach the customers who do not want a personal inquiry from your company, but would rather like to snoop around on their own.